 The Board members are absolved of any personal liability arising from the Recommendations of the Board.
 The parties agree that members of the dispute review board panel are acting as mediators for purposes of C.R.S. § 13-22-302(4) and, as such, the liability of any dispute review board member shall be limited to willful and wanton misconduct as provided for in C.R.S. § 13-22-305(6)

+DRB members shall not be called as witness for future litigation.XX

 DISPUTE REVIEW BOARD